sovulent/sovulent.github.io/index.md

 # Welcome

-Toggle the theme using the switch above.
+Toggle dark mode from the ⚙️ settings button in the bottom right.